ldmoti/Phonymic/README.md

 Use Logcat in Android Studio to monitor messages from the service to verify if it detects earphone connections and attempts to switch the audio input.
 Contributing
 Contributions are welcome!
 If you have ideas for improvements, bug fixes, or want to expand device compatibility, feel free to open an issue or submit a pull request.

+**Important:** This is an experimental project and may not work reliably on all Android devices due to system limitations.

 ## License